 Please don't hesitate to share your book plans with me.

-if you have even a partial manuscript, please feel encouraged to register
+If you still feel uncomfortable, though, then please feel encouraged to register

 It's a quick process, and

-the $35 charge is worth it for peace of mind alone.)
+the $45 fee is worth it for peace of mind alone.